• Blog

 • Your questions are not silly or stupid.

-• Your doctor is not judging you.
+• Your healthcare professional is not judging you.

 • If you don’t understand an answer, you are allowed to — and should — ask for a better explanation.